 Before we get into the different types of silicone gaskets, it’s worth considering the properties that differentiate them from other gasketing materials.

-There are thousands of materials to make gaskets with, but silicone gaskets stand out thanks to the benefits that allow them to be used in indoor and outdoor applications.
+There are thousands of materials to make gaskets, but silicone stands out thanks to the benefits that allow it to be used in indoor and outdoor applications.

-Silicone gaskets can withstand temperatures up to 392 degrees Fahrenheit continuously.
-This makes it great for many industrial applications.
+Silicone gaskets can withstand temperatures up to 392 degrees Fahrenheit continuously, which makes them great for many industrial applications.
 It can be exposed to high heat levels without degrading or wearing out.
-Silicone gaskets can also withstand heat up to 428 degrees Fahrenheit intermittently.

 Silicone gaskets have conductive capabilities that make them excellent insulators of electricity.
-By blending silicone with nickel-graphite or silver-plated aluminum particles, silicone gaskets can shield electromagnetic interference (EMI).
+Blending silicone with nickel-graphite or silver-plated aluminum particles can shield electromagnetic interference (EMI).

-Plus, the durability of silicone makes the gaskets highly economical since it is a reliable and stable material.
-You can use silicone gaskets for a long time without them showing wear, and they don’t require much maintenance once installed.
+Plus, silicone's tensile strength and durability make the gaskets highly economical, as it is a reliable and stable material.
+You can use these gaskets for a long time without them showing wear, and once installed, they don’t require much maintenance.

 Because silicone gaskets are FDA-approved, they can be used in medical equipment, health care instruments, and food processing plants.
 They can also be mixed with other FDA-approved materials for high tear strength.